vistalab-technion/cs236781/_posts/2019-04-13-hw-guidelines.md

 ---
 title: "Guildeline clarifications for homework assignments"
 author: aviv
-excerpt: Please read and follow these guidelines
+excerpt: Please read and follow these guidelines.
 ---